binarymachines/grailed-test/README.md

         source: lookup
 ```

- And ngst, on startup, will dynamically load our Datasource and make sure it exposes a method called
+ And `ngst`, on startup, will dynamically load our Datasource and make sure it exposes a method called
  `lookup_calculated_field_name(...)`, calling that method when it needs to generate the mapped field.
 Note that a single YAML initfile
  can have multiple maps and multiple DataSources, so that operators can select arbitrary mappings simply by specifying the desired map
  as a command line argument.